cartrawler/cartrawler.github.io/docs/android/apis/clearStorage.md

 val repository = CarTrawlerDatabaseRepository(carTrawlerDatabase, executorService)
 ````

-Call the clear storage function as follows:
+Call the `clearStorage` function as follows:
 ```java
 // You can use whatever thread you want for your use case val repository = CarTrawlerDatabaseRepository(carTrawlerDatabase, executorService)